FineResearch/finepanel.net/README.md

 2. Create the symlink again but with the docker-compose from production:
 `ln -s docker-compose.prod.override.yml docker-compose.override.yml`

 Remember the poduction env doesn't have any volumes mounted, so there is no auto reload or things like that.
-The image is builded with everithing the application needs.
+The image is generated with everything the application needs.
 If there is any code change then you will have to rebuild the image and start again the cointainer.

 ## Deploy